trueos/trueos-docs/trueos-handbook/introducing.rst

   performing tasks like connecting digital cameras or USB memory sticks.

-* The |trueos| boot menu supports boot environments or snapshots of the operating system, and the |trueos| Update Manager automatically adds a new boot environment to the boot menu before updating the operating system or software.
-With this functionality, if an update fails the system can reboot into the previous version of the operating system, before the update installed.
+* The |trueos| boot menu supports boot environments or snapshots of the operating system.
+The |trueos| Update Manager automatically adds a new boot environment to the boot menu before updating the operating system.
+  With this functionality, if an update fails, the system can be rebooted into the previous version of the operating system before the update was installed.
+This allows for easy recovery if any issues happen during the update process.

-While it began as an independent project, |trueos| is financially backed and supported by the enterprise-class hardware solutions provider `iXsystems <https://www.ixsystems.com/>`_ since October 2006.
+While started as an independent project, |trueos| has been financially backed and supported by the enterprise-class hardware solutions provider `iXsystems <https://www.ixsystems.com/>`_ since October 2006.